bonobonet/bonobonet.github.io/docs/daemon.md

 ## Operator information

-Since this is _your_ server you will be able to configure an operator account that can only be used to gained priveleged control over _your_ server.
+Since this is _your_ server you will be able to configure an operator account that can only be used to gained privileged control over _your_ server.
 You should set the nickname for your operator user and put that in `<username>`.
 Also, set a strong password that will be used for gaining access to operator status.